FactoringHectopascal/JSC3D-Group-Project/Chernobyl Build 6/READMEBEFOREPLAY.txt

 This is the final build of the game.

+For replayability, I have added different difficulties.
+The player says something different depending on the difficulty, variety.

 P is quicksave, and to quickload is L.
 SOME SYSTEMS MAY HAVE TROUBLE QUICKLOADING, if this is the case please spam the L button until it works.